-Level 3 fair values of investment properties have been generally derived using the sales comparison approach with significant adjustments made for differences such as location, size, condition, accessibility and design ("adjustment factors") and are categorised as Level 3 in the fair value hierarchy.
-The significant unobservable inputs for this category of investment properties which are the adjustment factors, range between -55% and 25% of the respective comparative prices.
+Level 3 fair values of investment properties have been generally derived using the sales comparison approach with adjustments made for differences such as location, size, condition, accessibility and design ("adjustment factors") and are categorised as Level 3 in the fair value hierarchy.
+The significant unobservable inputs for this category of investment properties are the adjustment factors, range between -55% and 88% (2015: -20% and 54%) of the respective comparative prices.